intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 6. Submediant
 7. Leading-tone/Subtonic

 Notice the relationship between any term and its counterpart as denoted by the prefix `sub`.
-The dominant is a fifth above the tonic; the subdominant is a fifth below the tonic.
-The mediant is a third above the tonic; the submediant is a third below the tonic.
+The dominant is the fifth pitch above the tonic; the subdominant is the fifth pitch below the tonic.
+The mediant is the third above the tonic; the submediant is the third below the tonic.

-The supertonic is a 2nd above the tonic, but because of the importance and function of the leading-tone, its scale degree name changes to reflect the difference between a major 2nd below the tonic versus the minor 2nd below the tonic.
-If the 2nd below the tonic is a whole-step, we call it the subtonic.
-If the 2nd below the tonic is a half-step, we call it the leading tone.
+The supertonic is the second pitch above the tonic, but because of the importance and function of the leading-tone, its scale degree name changes to reflect the difference between a whole step below the tonic versus a half-step below the tonic.
 This is true in both major and minor.

-### Tonal centers and modes

-We consider a key to be defined by its tonic, so if two scales share a tonic, they are considered to be the same key but different *modes* of each other.
-For example, G major and G minor are the same key, but different modes.
-This is confusing for many students, because they have always associated their concept of a key with its key signature.

 ### Why we need three minor scales